Piercingxx/debian-install/README.md

 # Debian-install
-Install as a headless system, no DE at all
+Install as a headless system, no DE at all.
 Install your GRUB though.

 This script will install Gnome-core and the apps I use as well as drivers and fonts, no bloat.